xeokit/xeokit-bim-viewer/README.md

 ### Customizing Appearances of IFC Types

+TODO: Correct this section - viewer can load from model and viewer

-The viewer loads colors for the various IFC element types straight from the IFC model, except where overrides are defined in the configuration file [````.//src/IFCObjectDefaults/ViewerIFCObjectColors.js````](https://github.com/xeokit/xeokit-bim-viewer/blob/master/src/IFCObjectDefaults/ViewerIFCObjectColors.js).
+The viewer loads colors for the various IFC element types straight from the IFC model, except where overrides are defined in the configuration file [````./src/IFCObjectDefaults/ViewerIFCObjectColors.js````](https://github.com/xeokit/xeokit-bim-viewer/blob/master/src/IFCObjectDefaults/ViewerIFCObjectColors.js).

 You can add or remove configurations in that file if you need to customize the color and pickability of specific IFC types.